Email: info@prgmd.com | Call: +1 (630) 242-6474

 Most of the time, medical practices leave the negotiation part of the contracts to office managers or medical directors.
 This doesn’t have to happen every time – hear us out.
 Even physicians with a hands-on approach to business and past working experience with multiple payers might not realize the bargaining power they wield.
 When it comes to medical billing services and operations, remember that insurance providers are responsible to other stakeholders in the following order:

-Even if your practice is not a part of an ACO or any other type of value-based contract that necessitates you to capture some quality and cost metrics – your practice must still be participating in Medicare’s Merit base incentive payment system, which requires this type of data.
+Even if your practice is not a part of an Accountable Care Organization (ACO) or any other type of value-based contract that necessitates you to capture some quality and cost metrics – your practice must still be participating in Medicare’s Merit base incentive payment system, which requires this type of data.

 What does the Medicare data say regarding the care your practice offers, and how can you use that data for your advantage while in payer contract negotiation with commercial payers?
 Make a defined plan and use this data to fuel your contract negotiation – as networking with high-quality, independent practices like yours is good for payers.